Register your Information for Free Stone Samples Sent Express to You!

 6. Not Using Protective Measures

 Prevention is key to maintaining marble.
-Simple protective measures can make a huge difference in minimizing damage and keeping surfaces looking pristine.
+Simple protective measures can make a huge difference in minimising damage and keeping surfaces looking pristine.

 The Power of Prevention: